m4rcu5nl/ansible-role-zerotier/README.md

 Zerotier
 =========

-This Ansible role installs the zerotier-one package from Zerotier's yum repo, adds and authorizes new members to (existing) Zerotier network and tells the new members to join the network.
+This Ansible role installs the zerotier-one package, adds and authorizes new members to (existing) Zerotier network and tells the new members to join the network.

 Requirements
 ------------